-With long-term brain health as a health goal, I get some vigorous exercise into my weekly workout sessions.
+With long-term brain health as an issue of interest, and as a goal, I try to get a vigorous exercise session into my weekly workouts.
 Most often this is by running a HIIT session, I prefer to do Norwegian intervals.

 As ever, please talk to your doctor or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise or lifestyle, especially if you are under treatment.
 Links to supporting studies or resources are found at the end of page.